Djozef23/Basic-web-resource-site/README.md

 # Basic-web-resource-site
-I will do the same copy of website Basic web resource site
+I will do a  copy of the website Basic web resource site